 I’ve heard this similar line from several college students, “I should only have around $30,000 in student loans when I graduate”.
 Only!?

 Listen, if you have to have student loans, then I completely understand.
 But don’t treat the $20,000, $30,000, or $40,000 or whatever your amount is as “only that amount”.
-When you graduate and start your career, the less debt you have the better.
+When you graduate and start your career you are going to have to payoff those student loans, the less debt you have the better.
 If it takes working part time (See Point 6), applying for scholarships or grants, then do it.

 4. Budgeting 101